Futa Helu: Life

 Dr. Helu was the author of several books, most importantly two books on Tongan culture, a monograph on Herakleitos, and a collection of essays regarding South Pacific culture.
 In 1999 the University of the South Pacific awarded him an honorary doctorate in literature.
-The scholar retired as institute director and dean of its university in 2007, replaced in the former post by his daughter Sisiuno (in 2008 and from 2010) and son Niulala (in 2009) ... and in the latter (from 2008 to 2010 and from 2015) by Dr. Michael Horowitz, a US sociologist who served as associate dean in the late '90s.
+The scholar retired as institute director and dean of its university in 2007, replaced in the former post by his daughter Sisiuno (in 2008 and from 2010 to 2019) and son Niulala (in 2009) ... and in the latter (from 2008 to 2010 and from 2015) by Dr. Michael Horowitz, a US sociologist who served as associate dean in the late '90s.
 Dr. Opeti Taliai – a Tongan anthropologist who holds a PhD from Massey University as well as an Atenisi undergraduate degree – was university dean from 2013 through 2014.

 In retirement, Helu remained an authority on Tongan history, tradition, and education, and although not a politician himself, remained an influential voice in Tongan politics due to the vindication of his advocacy of democracy.
-At Atenisi, he retained the title of Professor Emeritus of Philosophy and Tongan Culture.
+At Atenisi, he retained the title of professor emeritus of Philosophy and Tongan Culture.

 The last years of his life were marred by declining physical and mental health, the latter due to Alzheimer's disease.

 Documentary film

-In August 2012, a documentary on Futa Helu's life and the history of Atenisi was screened at the New Zealand International Film Festival, garnering favourable reviews in the New Zealand Herald and Overland.
-The film, Tongan Ark, was written, filmed and directed by Paul Janman, an NZ anthropologist and former Atenisi instructor, who went on to teach screen production at the Auckland University of Technology [AUT].
+In August 2012, a documentary on Futa Helu's life and the history of Atenisi was screened at the New Zealand International Film Festival, garnering favourable reviews in the New Zealand Herald and Overland magazine.
+The film, Tongan Ark, was written, filmed and directed by Paul Janman, an NZ anthropologist and former Atenisi instructor, who went on to earn a PhD in Communications and teach screen production at the Auckland University of Technology [AUT].